loopstick/Digital-Electronics-Spring-2017/README.md

 	- How to upload a file to Github
 		- Click on "Upload files"
 	- How to create a folder in Github

 		Git doesn't store empty folders, so you can only create a new folder when you have a file to put in it.
-Also, you can't create a folder when you upload a file.
-The only way to do this is to create a _new_ file, and then to paste the contents of your file into the new file:
+Also, you can't create a folder when you _upload_ a file.
+The only way to create a folder is to create a _new_ file, and then to paste the contents of your file into the new file:
 		1. Go to the folder inside which you want to create another folder.
 		2. Click on _Create new file_.
 		3. On the text field for the file name, first write the folder name you